Anyrainel/NRBot/README.md

 ## Other tips

-Some features are not implemented, and they can be easily achieved using emulator built-in macro recording.
+Some actions can be easily achieved using emulator built-in macro recording.
 Examples:
 1. **Auto repeat any 10x loops**: repeatedly tap the position of the "try again" button at bottom right corner until manual stop or X hours.
 2. **Auto sell 2\* and 3\* memmoirs**: record the sell loop (auto or choose 20, then sell) and repeat.
 3. **Chapter / event summons**: record the summon loop (try replenish, then summon 100x, wait and hit done) and repeat for X times.